parisamobarak/Regularization/README.md

 # Regularization

-This repository contains code and resources for Regularization.
+This repository contains code and resources for Linear Regression and Logistic-Regression with Regularization.

 ## Documentation